Pacifica, CA 94044

 - Pedro Point – Another beautiful point which is more difficult to access.

 - Devil’s Slide – World class views of the rugged Pacific Coast from what used to be part of Highway 1 before it was closed.
 There are two trailheads, the northern trailhead and the southern trailhead.
-The trail is big, flat & fabulous but parking is limited.
+The trail is big, flat & fabulous but parking is very limited, especially on weekends.

 Eats & Drinks